 Airplanes crashes do not happen often, but when they do, they tend to cause serious injuries.
 In addition to deadly fall-out-of-the-sky accidents, airplane accidents also include individual incidents injuring only one or a handful of individuals.
-Whether you are flying a small plane into or out of a regional airport in south Florida or you are flying a major airline, consider our team your go-to legal resource for airplane accidents.
+Whether you are flying a small plane into or out of a regional airport in Florida or you are flying a major airline, consider our team your go-to legal resource for airplane accidents.

 What Causes Commercial Airplane Accidents

 An airplane accident can occur due to uncontrollable and extreme weather events, but many involve an act of negligence.
 Airplane crashes are commonly attributed to: